What are the Wedding Officiant Registration Requirements in Delaware?

 After you have received your Ministry Credentials you can then submit them to the appropriate Clerk of the Peace.
 We strongly recommend that you do this well in advance of the wedding in case any complications arise with your paperwork.

 It should take no more than a day or two for the Clerk of the Peace's office to process your application.
-Once approved by the Clerk of the Peace, you will have the authority to officiate weddings anywhere in Delaware!
+Once approved by the Clerk of the Peace, you will have the authority to officiate weddings in that county.

 APPROVAL OF YOUR OFFICIANT APPLICATION